mladenplavsic/bootstrap-adaptive-tabs/README.md

-# Pure CSS Bootstrap adaptive tabs
+# Pure CSS (no JavaScript) Bootstrap adaptive tabs

 ## Extending Bootstrap tabs functionality to make all extra tabs available through dropdown "More tabs" if there is no room for them